syedhassamuddin/FedUp/README.md

 ## Agent

-•	Login
+1. Login
-•	New courier
+2. New courier
-•	View all courier details
+3. View all courier details
-•	Send SMS From to
+4. Send SMS From to
-•	Send delivery SMS
+5. Send delivery SMS
-•	Status of branch
+6. Status of branch
-•	Download report from branch
+7. Download report from branch

 ## User

-•	Register
+1. Register
-•	Login
+2. Login
-•	Track consignment number
+3. Track consignment number
-•	View status
+4. View status
-•	Print status
+5. Print status

 # Module Description

-•	Admin Login
+###	Admin Login
-o	Admin will have his/her own login details (username, password) to access the system
+Admin will have his/her own login details (username, password) to access the system
-•	Create Bill – Admin , Agent
+###	Create Bill – Admin , Agent
-o	Admin can create a Courier Bill after logging in.
+ Admin can create a Courier Bill after logging in.
 Bills contain the details of sender, receiver, courier type, delivery date and Courier Company.
-•	Update bill– Admin , Agent
+###	Update bill – Admin , Agent
-o	They can also update the Bill with the entries and if there is any modification.
+They can also update the Bill with the entries and if there is any modification.
 Agent can view the list of details of his location only.
-•	Manage Customer details
+###	Manage Customer details
-o	Admin can manage all the Customer Details in a separate and secured Database
+Admin can manage all the Customer Details in a separate and secured Database
-•	Reporting
+###	Reporting
-o	Reports of all the Bill can be viewed by the admin of the system
+Reports of all the Bill can be viewed by the admin of the system
-•	Logout
+###	Logout
-o	At last they can logout if they have done with their actions on the database.
+At last they can logout if they have done with their actions on the database.
-•	Admin & Agent Dashboard
+### Admin & Agent Dashboard
-o	Status Counts
+Status Counts
-	View total status count for shipment, in progress, delivered.
+1. View total status count for shipment, in progress, delivered.
-	Admin will view all location status counts.
+2. Admin will view all location status counts.
-	Agent can view only from or to location of his branch. o	Add  Shipment
+3. Agent can view only from or to location of his branch.
+4. Add  Shipment
-	New Courier
+5. New Courier
-o	Manage Shipment
+6. Manage Shipment
-o	Print Shipment
+7. Print Shipment
-	User can print tracking details o	Download Report (XLSX)
+8. User can print tracking details
-	Date Wise
-	City Wise
+9. Download Report (XLSX) Date Wise and City Wise
-•	Admin Dashboard
+###	Admin Dashboard
-o	Add Agent
+1. Add Agent
-	Can view only “from or to” location o	Create Agent city wise login o	Manage Customer
+2. Can view only “from or to” location
+3. Create Agent city wise login
+4. Manage Customer
-	Search
+5. Search
-•	User Login
+6. User Login
-o	Track Shipment
+7. Track Shipment
-	User can search using consignment tracking details o	Shipment status o	Print
+8. User can search using consignment tracking details
+9. Shipment status
+10. Print
-User can print tracking details
+11. User can print tracking details